Mit Blackjack Documentary

 Life after MIT

 After retiring from the MIT Blackjack team, Mike still had a keen interest in the game and continued to play blackjack.
-He won the
+He won the World Series of Blackjack in 2004 and started his own company that gave services and advice to people on winning at blackjack.

 David Irvine, or as he is popularly known, Dave Irvine was a member of the famous MIT Blackjack Team.
 He had been a member of the same team as Mike Aponte.
 The team had won millions of dollars at casinos all over US and even abroad during their career.